matheusmessora/OOP-MANIFESTO/README.md

 # OOP-MANIFESTO
-10 basic rules to increase your OOP skills.
+10 basic rules to increase your Object Oriented Programming skills.
 Keep practicing and follow ALL the rules.
 Your skills should increase.

 Based on The ThoughtWorks Anthology: Essays on Software